NODARman/AstroHistoPlotting/README.md

 With this code, you can plot graphs of the data you have.
-Created for stars, but you can use it for different uses.
+Created for stars, but you might use it for another subject.

 1. Copy the code into Google Colab;
 2. Download "KIC stars and data";